Foolkiller: Ross G. Everbest

-The original Foolkiller was more of a reactionary crusader than subsequent versions of the character.
-Upset by anti-Vietnam War protests and counterculture movements, he decided that sinners, dissidents, and criminals alike were "fools" who must be eliminated, and that he had been chosen by God to do so.
+The original Foolkiller, Ross Everbest, is more of a reactionary crusader than subsequent versions of the character.
+Upset by anti-Vietnam War protests and counterculture movements, he decides that sinners, dissidents, and criminals alike were "fools" who must be eliminated, and that he had been chosen by God to do so.
 He was inspired by a faith healer, Reverend Mike Pike, who cured his childhood paralysis.
-As a result, he became an evangelist with Reverend Mike as his mentor and soon became as popular as the Reverend.
-After catching Reverend Mike in a drunken orgy, he killed his former hero, preserved the corpse in formaldehyde, and used the preacher's money to fund his vigilante activities.
-He donned a flamboyant Zorro-like costume and acquired (by unknown means) his "purification gun", a raygun which disintegrated people instantly.
-Some of his victims were given a 24-hour warning in the form of a calling card: "Foolkiller / e pluribus unum / You have 24 hours to live.
+As a result, Everbest becomes an evangelist with Pike as his mentor.
+After catching Pike in a drunken orgy, Everbest kills him, preserves his corpse in formaldehyde, and uses Pike's money to fund his vigilante activities.
+He dons a flamboyant Zorro-like costume and begins using a "purification gun", a raygun which disintegrates people instantly.
+Some of his victims are given a 24-hour warning in the form of a calling card: "Foolkiller / e pluribus unum / You have 24 hours to live.
 Use them to repent or be forever damned to the pits of hell where goeth all fools.
 Today is the last day of the rest of your life.
 Use it wisely or die a fool".

-The Foolkiller had sought to kill Ted Sallis (whom he knew to be the Man-Thing based on connecting news reports), disc jockey Richard Rory, and businessman F.A.
+Foolkiller had sought to kill Ted Sallis (whom he knew to be the Man-Thing based on connecting news reports), disc jockey Richard Rory, and businessman F.A.
 Schist.
-During a struggle with the monstrous Man-Thing in the Man-Thing's swamp, the Foolkiller died in a freak accident, impaled in the heart by a shard of glass from the tank containing Reverend Mike.
-Everbest's soul is apparently in Mephisto's Hell battling others in the "Arena of Lost Souls".
+During a struggle with Man-Thing, Foolkiller dies after being impaled in the heart by a shard of glass from the tank containing Pike.